What is Aquaphobia?

 This phase of the learning process causes a lot of frustration; our students are mainly adults, bright college educated professionals and mostly expats; but with our help and guidance they all found a way to pass this phase and they have all become confident, efficient and relaxed swimmers; they are no longer afraid of water.
 Before reaching this moment of bliss, though, most of them went through several phases; they got angry with themselves and disappointed each time they failed or panicked; they allowed negative thinking to take over which led to more negative thinking and thus threw them in a vicious cycle of negativity; they suppressed feelings, although they all know that psychological research shows that this will make them more likely to recur.
 All these inner struggles translates into their behavior and actions in water: most beginners try to prevent water from coming in contact with their face, eyes and nose, which results in unnecessarily stiff body, a disadvantage when trying to float.
 In spite of what might seem at first sight an insurmountable obstacle, thanks to their strong will power and determination, our students wield their body and their brains to plow ahead through each lesson.

 So what could we do, to ease the process, to give it a more positive note you might wonder.
+Here are some tips to overcome waterphobia.
 One cannot go from aqua phobic to independent swimmer in one day, unfortunately.
 This process is a sequence of stand-alone steps.
 With care, patience and a bit of humor, we are creating an atmosphere of comfort and safety, which helps diminishing the student’s learning curve and slowly but surely tears down the walls of this phobia.
 Through simple explanations of the physics of swimming; just as simple yet powerful exercises and eloquent demonstrations our students start to take control of their body while in the world of water; soon both body and water are no longer misunderstood by the novice student.

 We help our students see that it is useless to fight against the water and that it is much easier to allow water work for them.
 One of the principles that need explaining is the interaction between the ever present pull of gravity and the forces of buoyancy; the force exerted by a fluid on any immersed object.
 This trick of interacting with the two forces and eventually float, can be mastered by anybody.
 There are moments when fear will block out all information and absorption of these insights and techniques.
 These are the moments which make our métier more challenging than it usually is.